elastic/crawler/docs/CONFIG.md

 **Note:** For detailed explanations of all Elasticsearch connection parameters, including authentication and other SSL options, refer to the comments within the [config/elasticsearch.yml.example](../config/elasticsearch.yml.example) file.

+### Sink Lock Retry Settings

+These settings control the retry behavior when the Elasticsearch output sink is locked.

+*   `sink_lock_retry_interval`: The interval in seconds to wait before retrying to acquire the sink lock.
+Defaults to `1`.
+*   `sink_lock_max_retries`: The maximum number of times to retry acquiring the sink lock before dropping the crawl result.
+Defaults to `120`.

 ## Configuration files in Docker

 See [CLI in Docker](./CLI.md#cli-in-docker) for details on how to mount configuration files into the Docker container for use with commands.